riebeekn/experiments-in-meteor-blog/_posts/2015-07-08-photo-blog-part-2.md

 <img src="../images/posts/photo-blog-part-2/delete-icon.png" class="img-responsive" />

 ###Implementing deletion
-OK, so our UI is sorted, but if you click the delete icon you'll notice is doesn't do anything... so let's get that hooked up.
+OK, so our UI is sorted, but if you click the delete icon you'll notice it doesn't do anything... so let's get that hooked up.

 We'll handle the image deletion via an event handler in `image.js`.